 - Spiralize the zucchini into noodles - I bought this spiralizer and love how easy it is to use.
 Easy enough for my kids to use, actually, and since my kids think it's fun to make the noodles and I'm not one to turn away help in the kitchen, I guess you could say this part takes care of itself now.

 - Add the olive oil and butter to a large pan and sauté the noodles over medium heat for 5-7 minutes, or until they reach the level of tenderness your prefer.
-Remove the noodles from the pan and place them in a serving bowl.
+Leaving the butter/olive oil in the pan, remove the noodles from the pan and place them in a serving bowl.

 - Spoon the shrimp mixture and butter/olive oil sauce over the pasta, sprinkle with parmesan, and serve.